 At Google, we strive to create workplaces and economic opportunities that work for both the people we employ directly and our extended workforce of vendors, temporary staff and independent contractors.

 We’re sometimes asked why we have this extended workforce.

 As Google has entered new lines of business and hired more employees, we need more outside expertise and support.
 Sometimes work is best done by Google employees.
-Other times, the work is best done by specialized companies that have particular expertise and can provide training, support, and career ladders for their employees.
+Other times, the work is best done by specialised companies that have particular expertise and can provide training, support and career ladders for their employees.

-We contract with businesses around the world to provide specialized services where we don’t have appropriate in-house expertise or resources, often in fields that require significant specialized training like cafe operations, medical care, transportation, customer support and physical security.
+We contract with businesses around the world to provide specialised services where we don’t have appropriate in-house expertise or resources, often in fields that require significant specialised training like café operations, medical care, transportation, customer support and physical security.
 Vendors are employees of these businesses, and account for the overwhelming majority of our extended workforce.
-We also contract with temporary staffing companies when we need to cover short-term leaves, when we have spikes in business needs, or when we need to quickly incubate special projects.
+We also contract with temporary staffing companies when we need to cover short-term leaves, when we have spikes in business needs or when we need to quickly incubate special projects.
 Such temporary staff account for about 3% of our overall workforce.
 Finally, we obtain services from a small number of independent contractors, who comprise less than 0.5% of our overall workforce.

 We’re proud to create meaningful employment opportunities – at Google and at other businesses – for thousands of people.
 We choose our partners and staffing agencies carefully, and review their compliance with our Supplier Code of Conduct.
 We continually make improvements to promote a respectful and positive working environment for everyone – employees, vendors, temporary staff and contractors alike.